 At any time, you may wish to consider the following actions:

-- Increases or decreases in the amount being withheld from your paycheck can be changed monthly as often as you prefer by making the change online through the University Portal.
+- Increase or decrease the amount being withheld from your paycheck.
+This can be done monthly and as often as you prefer by making the change online through the University Portal.
 This change will go into effect the month after you make the election.
 If you select a future effective date, your change will not be reflected until the month following the effective date you selected.

 - Change the funds you are contributing to

 - Update your beneficiaries

 Click here for instructions on how to enroll/make changes to your retirement plan.